spdx/spdx-spec/chapters/package-information.md

     - the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

-The metadata for all license information from files field is shown in Table 26.
+The metadata for the all license information from files field is shown in Table 26.

 **Table 26 — Metadata for the all licenses information from files field**